eh3rrera/ocpj8-notes/06-Exceptions-and-Assertions/5-Test-invariants-by-using-assertions.md

 java -enableassertions com.example.Test
 ````

-The default behaviour is run the code with assertions disabled, but the commands to explicitly disabling assertions are:
+The default behavior is to run the code with assertions disabled, but the commands to explicitly disabling assertions are:
 ````
 java -da com.example.Test
 ````